Use The Rule Of Three In Writing- Ready, Set, Go!

 People love things in threes because they can remember them.

-Making a long list in an article or developing a story in multiple and confusing layers might seem intellectual.
+Making a long list in an article or developing a story in multiple confusing layers might seem intellectual.

 But it is a recipe for losing attention.

-It’s not about intellect, but about the basics of human memory and attention span.
+It’s not about intellect but about the basics of human memory and attention span.

 How do you remember telephone numbers?
 You do so by breaking it down into little groups of two or three numbers.